 Welcome to Gentle Procedures New Brunswick, located at the Fredericton Medical Clinic.
-Our private medical clinic offers circumcision for boys aged 12 and up, as well as babies under 1 year and adult men.
+Our medical clinic offers circumcision for boys aged 12 and up, as well as babies under 6 months and adult men.

-With our focus on circumcision procedures we are able to deliver the highest standard of male medical care for teens of all ages.
+With our focus on circumcision procedures we are able to deliver a high standard of male medical care for teens of all ages.
 Adult circumcision is also offered at our clinic.

 Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Dr. Christie.